 Dangers of an Inadequate Gutter System

 Proper installation and maintenance of a gutter system are vital.
-An old, damaged, incomplete, clogged, or improperly installed gutter system can result in severe, costly damages to your home and property, such as:
+However, an improperly installed gutter system can result in severe, costly damages.
+These damages include:

 - Basement flooding